Looking Beyond Carbs

 Have you heard that grains are bad?
 Have you also heard that grains are good?
 Grains are one of the most controversial topics in diabetes management arguments.
 In a recent episode of her Sound Bites podcast, Melissa Joy Dobbins, MS, RDN, CDE spoke with Dr. Julie Miller Jones about grains.
 The conversation reveals that carbohydrates are more complicated than many people realize.
 When you separate out whole or enriched grains (good) from highly-processed, sugary foods that happen to have grains (bad), you're looking at some carbohydrates that are nutrient-rich and help prevent certain diseases.
 Dr. Jones further explains the difference between the fiber that is found in grains and that which is found in fruits and vegetables.
 Research has shown that fibers found in grains can reduce certain cancer risks.

 But what about fruit?
 I was shocked the first time I had someone in the diabetes community tell me that apples are not diabetes-friendly!
 I mean, it's FRUIT!
 Their argument was that apples are filled with sugar, which raises blood sugar, so people with diabetes should not eat them.
 My rebuttal was, what about the rest of the apple?
-Apples are not packed with essential nutrients, but nutrients are there.
+Apples may not be packed with essential nutrients, but nutrients are there.
 Apples are also rich with healthy fiber, antioxidants, and are a good source of vitamin C. Healthline lists several benefits from eating apples, including weight control, blood sugar control (granted it is complicated if you already have diabetes), and reduced risk for cancer and heart disease.
-Another fruit I've heard don't eat that! about are bananas.
+Another fruit I've heard "don't eat that!" about are bananas.
 Yes, bananas raise blood glucose because of their carb content.
 But that's not all a banana does.
 LiveScience lists nutrients found in bananas, such as potassium, vitamin C, fiber and more.
 Research has shown that bananas promote bone, vision and heart health; improve depression and mood; reduce cancer risk and even promote weight loss.
 Look into the nutritional value of your favorite fruit to find out why it is good to keep in your diet.

 Not all vegetables are low in carbohydrates.
 Of course, you have your broccoli, spinach and zucchini.
 But then you have potatoes, peas and corn.
 Potatoes have the worst reputation of all when it comes to blood sugar management, and it's not hard to understand why.
 Potatoes are quite high in carbohydrates.
 For many of us, potatoes will spike blood sugar high and quick.
 But, while I have drastically reduced the amount of potatoes in my diet, I won't eliminate them.
 A medium potato is high in potassium (even more so than a banana), magnesium and vitamins B6 and C. This is another carby food that, according to Medical News Today, provides nutrients that promote heart health, bone health and reduced cancer risks.
 Sweet potatoes are similar in many ways nutritionally but providing more calcium, vitamin A and beta carotene.
 The keys to success with potatoes are form and portion size.
 In other words, ordering the large fries probably isn't the best way to get these important nutrients.